coolsnady/hcwallet/rpc/documentation/api.md

 - `bytes serialized_transaction`: The transaction to add input signatures to.

+- `repeated uint32 input_indexes`: The input indexes that signature scripts must be created for.
+If there are no indexes, input scripts are created for every input that is missing an input script.

 - `repeated AdditionalScript additional_scripts`: Additional output scripts of previous outputs spent by the transaction that the wallet may not be aware of.
   Offline signing may require previous outputs to be provided to the wallet.